woolwil/42/CoreNew/gnl/README.md

 # Algorithm Explanation
 The algorithm uses a static stash to store leftover data between calls.
 It reads from the file descriptor into a buffer, appends to the stash, and extracts lines one at a time.
 For the bonus, an array indexed by file descriptor is used to manage multiple files simultaneously.
 Memory is managed carefully to avoid leaks and handle edge cases.

-# Additional Sections
-- Usage examples and feature list can be added as needed.
-- Technical choices: C, POSIX, static memory management.